Transphobia: In language

 Transphobia can manifest in attacks on inclusive language.
 Dorothee Beck writes that gender-inclusive language "is a trigger point for 'anti-gender' attacks," and describes it as "an important aspect of a broader political 'crusade' against gender."
 Lucy Jones writes, in her review of scholarly literature on language, gender, and sexuality, that anti-gender and gender-critical actors often resist the adoption of inclusive and nonbinary language, particularly in relation to pronouns and the recognition of transgender and nonbinary identities.
 Jones notes that gender-critical actors frequently reject linguistic practices that affirm trans and nonbinary identities, often citing the preservation of "sex-based rights" as justification.
 She observes that this resistance is typically framed by a binary and essentialist ideology that defines "woman" exclusively as someone assigned female at birth.
 Drawing on this scholarship, Jones characterizes gender-critical resistance to inclusive language as part of a broader "cisnormative preoccupation with trans people's bodies" and a form of linguistic policing aimed at denying the legitimacy of trans and nonbinary identities.
 Jones situates these discursive patterns within a wider political context by citing Borba (2022), who examines the emergence of an "anti-gender register" used in trans-exclusionary discourse, including gender-critical feminism.
 Borba argues that this register, which draws on essentialist ideas about sex and gender, has gained traction through a process of enregisterment, a way of making certain ideological positions appear natural or commonsensical.
 He further suggests that this has been achieved in part by appropriating the language of feminist and LGBTQ+ antidiscrimination activism, reframing it to emphasize threats to the rights of cisgender women and children.

 In law

 Scholars have highlighted the activity of anti-trans voices in international legal arenas in the 2020s.
 Legal scholars Tamsin Phillipa Paige and Claerwen O'Hara describe what they call an increasingly aggressive anti-queer and transphobic movement that is now active also in legal circles, citing the activities of Reem Alsalem as a prominent example.

+In science

+Scientific transphobia is the use of scientific language, selective evidence, or flawed research methods to pathologize, delegitimize, or deny the identities of transgender and gender non-conforming people, often through claims that sex is a strictly binary and immutable biological category.
+It involves the misapplication or distortion of fields such as genetics, endocrinology, neuroscience, and psychology despite the current scientific consensus that transgender identities are not pathological, and researchers have warned against the misinterpretation and misuse of biological studies on gender identity.